Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon Vega Frontier Edition should be a little bit faster than the Radeon RX Vega 56 overall. (explain)
+Memory BandwidthIn theory, the Radeon Vega Frontier Edition should perform just a bit faster than the Radeon RX Vega 56 in general. (explain)

-Texel RateThe Radeon Vega Frontier Edition will be a lot (approximately 37%) more effective at AF than the Radeon RX Vega 56. (explain)
+Texel RateThe Radeon Vega Frontier Edition should be quite a bit (more or less 37%) better at texture filtering than the Radeon RX Vega 56. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison